The Thief (1952 film): Plot

 The custodian is apparently cleared of espionage charges, and the FBI moves its focus to his subordinates at AEC.
-Fields is the prime suspect.
-His case officer sends him a "flash message", in a Western Union telegram, ordering him to destroy all his spycraft apparatus and to move into a safe house in New York City.
+Fields is one of the suspects.
+His case officer sends him a Western Union telegram, ordering him to destroy any evidence of his espionage and to move into a safe house in New York City.

 Now scared and paranoid, Fields stays overnight in the safe house, a cheap hotel.
-Receiving a "signal" from his case officer on the hotel's hall phone, he proceeds to the Empire State Building, meeting his contact, Miss Philips, on the 86th-floor observation deck.
+Receiving a signal from his case officer on the hotel's hall phone, he proceeds to the Empire State Building, meeting his contact, Miss Philips, on the 86th-floor observation deck.
 An alert FBI agent spots Fields and pursues him, first to the 102nd-floor observation deck, and then to the spire.
 The two men fight, and the agent falls to his death.
-Fields exits the building with his "escape", a package of money and false identity documents which will get him out of the country, but he has been shaken by the sight of the dead agent, and feels remorse.
+Fields returns to the hotel to collect a package of money and false identity documents which will get him out of the country.
+He proceeds to the docks, where passage has been arranged for him on board a ship bound for Egypt.
+But shaken by the death of the agent and full of remorse for his actions, he abandons the escape plan and gives himself up to the FBI.

-Fields finally breaks down after realizing what he has done, destroys his escape, and surrenders to the FBI the next day.